prod00/CaseConnect/README.md

 Users can filter through the posted jobs on the home page to find the job that best fits them.

 Best of luck,
-Dillon Beal, Sohan Bhawtankar, Meira Farhi, and Paul Rodriguez
+Paul Rodriguez and Meira Farhi